Chef Jean-Pierre: YouTube

 Chef Jean-Pierre uploaded his first YouTube video on November 1, 2006, primarily for his friends and students.
 In 2020, he officially launched his YouTube channel, Chef Jean-Pierre Cooking School.

 As of July 1, 2024, his channel exceeded 1.88 million subscribers with over 399 videos, and over 193.9 million views.
 His YouTube channel features recipe tutorials and cooking tips, techniques, and advice.
 His YouTube has received positive reviews for being accessible, child friendly, and including full instructions for all his recipes.

-On Oct 2, 2024 his YouTube channel featuring 2.1M subscribers was hacked and had all videos removed.
-For a short period of time a Live Broadcast was present on the portal featuring an in-loop AI manipulated Elon Musk talking about Crypto Currencies.
-At the same time Chef Jean Pierre's website had a disclaimer that for certain technical reasons the videos were not available and they were working to restore the videos and inviting visitors to use the written recipes instead.

-On July 7, 2025, Chef Jean-Pierre announced on his YouTube channel that he was taking a break from his YouTube channel but noted he might return after the hiatus.